JinZhaoTCD/JinZhaoTCD.github.io/_pages/about.md

 ---
 permalink: /
-title: "IResX (intelligent&reliable energy system) Lab"
+title: "IResX Lab"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Test for IResx
+IresX (Intelligent & resilient energy system) Lab is a research group led by Dr. Jin Zhao at Trinity College Dublin, Ireland.
+Our goal is to secure energy system operation using emerging techniques such as AI, optimization, and statistics.